 How is Video Head Impulse Testing Performed?

-During a vHIT test, the patient wears a pair of lightweight, video-based goggles that capture and record the eye movements.
-The goggles contain tiny cameras that track the movement of the eyes.
+During the test, the patient wears video-based goggles that track eye movements.
+The goggles have tiny cameras that record the eyes.
+The patient focuses on a target while the examiner moves their head in various directions.

 What Does Video Head Impulse Testing Reveal About the Vestibular System?